-1854 During an evaluation it is often necessary that the evaluator will meet the developer more than once and it is a question of good planning to combine the site visit with another meeting to reduce costs.
+During an evaluation it is often necessary that the evaluator will meet the developer more than once and it is a question of good planning to combine the site visit with another meeting to reduce costs.
 For example one might combine the site visits for configuration management, for the developer's security and for delivery.
 It may also be necessary to perform more than one site visit to the same site to allow the checking of all development phases.
-It should be considered that development could occur at multiple facilities within a single building, multiple buildings at the same site, or at multiple sites.
+It should be considered that development could occur at multiple facilities sites.

 The first site visit should be scheduled early during the evaluation.
-In the 1855 case of an evaluation which starts during the development phase of the TOE, this will allow corrective actions to be taken, if necessary.
+In the case of an evaluation which starts during the development phase of the TOE, this will allow corrective actions to be taken, if necessary.
 In the case of an evaluation which starts after the development of the TOE, an early site visit could allow corrective measures to be put in place if serious deficiencies in the applied procedures emerge.
 This avoids unnecessary evaluation effort.